Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 • Buyer: The person purchasing the goods will receive them upon final delivery.

-• Delivery: The point at which the risk is transferred from seller to buyer.
+• Delivery: The point at which the risk is transferred from the seller to the Buyer.

-• Arrival: The point when the delivery has been paid.
+• Arrival: The point when the delivery has been paid for.
 The seller should name the place.

 • Carrier: The party that is obligated to transport the goods.
 This can be done by any means necessary, for instance, by ship, rail, or truck.